Skip to Main Content

 • 3

-This survey course of U.S. history from colonial times to the present will include the political, economic, social, and cultural development at each phase of the country's growth and progress through the study of colonization, independence, early nationhood, sectional strife culminating in the Civil War, reconstruction, economic expansion, prosperity, depression, imperialism, reforms, two world wars, and contemporary tensions.
+This survey course in American history from colonial times to the present will include the political, economic, social, and cultural development at each phase of the country's growth and progress through the study of colonization, independence, early nationhood, sectional strife culminating in the Civil War, Reconstruction, industrial expansion, world power, economic depression, reform, two world wars, the Cold War, and contemporary issues.

 • HST 332: Ancient Greece and Rome